What Causes pH To Rise Or Drop In Hydroponics [& How To Control It]?

 Detailed guide to help you have an equilibrium hydroponic system

 The healthy growth of plants in hydroponic gardening depends on maintaining the proper pH levels.
-Plants won't take up minerals from the water solution if the hydroponic solution is too acidic or alkaline.
+Plants will not take up minerals from the water solution if it is too acidic or alkaline.

 Worry no more because tools and products are available in the market and even in your households to solve the unbalanced pH of your hydroponic.